cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 Each of these stakeholder groups contributes something different to the overall process of deploying software:

-1. Engineering community: This community identifies technical problems to be solved and have the skills and resources necessary to build solutions using computing tools.
-Engineers focus on why certain problems should be addressed, producing requirements that define the problem and solutions that meet those requirements.
+1. Engineering community: Engineers identify technical problems and build solutions using computing tools.
+They focus on why problems should be addressed, producing requirements that define the problem and solutions that meet those requirements.
 Their ultimate goal is to implement and ship software or hardware that effectively tackles these challenges.
-2. Research community: Researchers are experts who explore the design space of different subject areas and evaluate potential solutions to problems with the goal of better understanding a topic.
-This group develops methods for designing tools and performing experiments to validate hypotheses.
-The research community concentrates on how problems should be solved, creating artifacts that help describe solutions.
+2. Research community: Researchers explore the design space of different subject areas and evaluate potential solutions.
+They develop methods for designing tools and performing experiments to validate hypotheses.
+This work concentrates on how problems should be solved, creating artifacts that help describe solutions.
 These may include academic, peer-reviewed papers or software that studies or supports the shipping of software.
-3. Standardization community: This group is responsible for developing technical specifications of protocols that others can implement, analyze, and verify.
-The standardization community produces technical specifications that capture the details of a solution.
-These specifications serve as a foundation for creating interoperable systems and ensuring the correct implementation of cryptographic algorithms and protocols.
+3. Standardization community: This group develops technical specifications of protocols that others can implement, analyze, and verify.
+The specifications capture the details of a solution and serve as a foundation for creating interoperable systems.
+They ensure the correct implementation of cryptographic algorithms and protocols.

 By following these guidelines and addressing the distinct needs of each stakeholder group, authors can create well-structured,